Multi-density images

 iOS uses the same idea with filename suffixes: icon.png, icon@2x.png, icon@3x.png. iPhone 15 Pro picks @3x, older iPads pick @2x.

-Shipping every variant keeps your UI sharp on every device. purgetss images creates those files in one pass.
+Ship every variant and the UI stays sharp on each device. purgetss images creates those files in one pass.

 Quick start